chengxie90/cs123_final/README.md

 Build directly on OS X or Linux.

 ## Note
-- If running with qtcreator, the working directory needs to be set properly, like <project>/cs123_final/src, ESPECIALLY when using shadow build.
+- If running with qtcreator, the working directory needs to be set properly, like <project>/cs123_final/src, particularly when using shadow build.

 ## Features
 - Using OpenGL core profile (version >= 3.2), no deprecated stuff, all rendering using shaders.